703 Area Code Scam Report

 Not all 703 scam calls run the same playbook.
 The FTC categorizes complaints by subject, and the automation rate (robocall percentage) reveals which scams are run by machines versus live callers.

-Medical & prescriptions scams have the highest automation rate at 63.8%, meaning 6 out of 10 calls are robots.
-Energy, solar, & utilities follows at 61.8%.
+Warranties & protection plans scams have the highest automation rate at 88.7%, meaning 9 out of 10 calls are robots.
+Calls pretending to be government, businesses, or family and friends follows at 69.3%.
 If your phone rings from a 703 number and you hear a recorded message about debt, tech support, or a government agency, it is almost certainly spoofed.

 Medical & prescriptions